JimTsiob/Projects/AUEB/4th Semester/Algorithms/Programming assignments/README.md

 Fifth assignment (Exercise 5) : find the Maximum clique in a given map (we have 2 datasets here).

-Instructions : download all files , compile ExercisesSet3 and run with this command : java ExercisesSet3 Exercise1.txt Exercise2.txt Exercise3.txt Ex-
+Instructions : download all files , compile ExercisesSet3 and run with this command : java ExercisesSet3 Exercise1.txt Exercise2.txt Exercise3.txt Ex
 ercise4.txt lesmiserables.txt zachary karate club.txt